-The Menu Reference Guide comprehensively describes all of the parameters in LCOS, the operating system used by LANCOM devices.
+The Menu Reference Guide comprehensively describes all of the parameters in LCOS, the operating system used by the devices.
 This guide is an aid to users during the configuration of devices by means of WEBconfig or the telnet console.
 The parameters are listed in the alphabetical order of the paths as they appear when carrying out a configuration with WEBconfig.
 Each parameter is described briefly and the possible values for input are listed, as are the default values.

-All documents for your product which are not shipped in printed form are available as an Acrobat document (PDF file) from www.lancom.eu/download or on the data medium supplied with your product.
+All documents for your product which are not shipped in printed form are available as a PDF file from www.lancom.eu/download or on the data medium supplied with your product.

-LCOS, the operating system of LANCOM devices
+LCOS, the operating system of the LANCOM devices

 All routers, gateways, controllers and access points from LANCOM Systems work with the same operating system: LCOS.
-A proprietary development of LANCOM Systems, this operating system is highly resistant to external attack and provides a high level of security.
-The consistent use of LCOS also ensures that operating LANCOM products is easy and uniform between products.
-The extensive feature set with all LANCOM products is immediately available.
+A proprietary development of LANCOM, this operating system is highly resistant to external attack and provides a high level of security.

+The consistent use of LCOS also ensures that operation is easy and uniform between products.
+The extensive feature set with all products is immediately available.
 Free, regular software updates are constantly under development.